lifepillar/CSVKeychain/Readme.md

 This script allows you to export all your password items and secure notes from Apple's Keychain.app into a plain text file in CSV format, and it allows you to import CSV files back into a keychain.
+The resulting CSV can be converted into a KeePass XML file using an included script.

 The script does not use any trick or reverse engineering: it just uses Apple's `security` tool and takes advantage of macOS's assistive support.